 Ralf Remshardt, professor of theatre, is a graduate of the Ludwig-Maximilians-Universität Munich, the Freie Universität Berlin (MA in German Literature, Theatre Studies, Media Studies), and the University of California at Santa Barbara, where he received a PhD in Dramatic Art.
 He was born and raised in Berlin and first came to the U.S. on a Fulbright Scholarship.
 He previously taught theatre at Denison University in Ohio.

 Dr. Remshardt is an experienced director, translator, and dramaturg whose scholarly interests range over a wide variety of topics in theatre and drama.
-He has lectured and delivered papers nationally and internationally at conferences in Canada, Germany, Great Britain, The Netherlands, Portugal, Spain, Greece, Sweden, Russia, China, Brazil, Chile, and India.
-His publications in both English and German have appeared in Comparative Drama, Theatre Survey, Theatre Journal, Essays in Theatre, Theater der Zeit, Western European Stages, Victorian Studies, Monatshefte, Communications, Choice, and other journals, as well as in several edited collections.
+He has lectured and delivered papers nationally and internationally at conferences in Canada, Germany, UK, The Netherlands, Portugal, Spain, Greece, Sweden, Russia, China, Brazil, Chile, and India.
+His publications in both English and German have appeared in Comparative Drama, Theatre Survey, Theatre Journal, Essays in Theatre, Theater der Zeit, Western European Stages, Victorian Studies, Monatshefte, Communications, Choice, Critical Stages, and other journals, as well as in several edited collections.